Corporate Formation & Business Structuring Legal Assistance in Florida

-Limited Liability Companies (LLCs) are often a good choice for small businesses, partners and entrepreneurs because it protects its owners from personal responsibility for debts and liabilities.
+Limited Liability Companies (LLCs) are often a good choice for small businesses, partners and entrepreneurs in Florida because they protect their owners from personal responsibility for debts and liabilities.
 LLCs are a type of hybrid corporation with the characteristics of both a corporation and partnership.
 It allows taxes to pass through like a partnership, with liability protection similar to a corporation.
 LLCs offer a good deal of flexibility to business owners.

 Because of the complex nature of business structuring, many businesses secure legal counsel before forming a business to assist them with the planning and selecting of the right entity and business structuring.
-RTRLAW’s Business Law attorneys can advise you on the various types of businesses available that meet your needs and can help you set up and register your business and file the appropriate paperwork with the state of Florida.
+RTRLAW’s business law attorneys can advise you on the various types of businesses available in Florida that meet your needs and can help you set up and register your business and file the appropriate paperwork with the state of Florida.

 Our experienced attorneys take time to understand your business goals and can set you up for growth and success.
 We can also advise you on the right type of business for your tax situation.
 RTRLAW offers corporate formation services for a flat fee.

-For more information, please contact us or call or text our Business Law attorneys today at 833-HIRE-RTR.
+For more information or to set up a consultation with a qualified business law attorney, please contact us or call or text our business law attorneys today at 1-833-HIRE-RTR (1-833-447-3787).

-RTRLAW’s qualified lawyers are available to meet with you when and where it’s most convenient for you – over the phone, via video conference, at your office, or in person at one of our seven office locations in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, Miami or Jacksonville.
+RTRLAW’s experienced business law attorneys are available to meet with you whenever and wherever is most convenient for you – over the phone, via video conference, at your office, or in person at one of our seven office locations in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, or by appointment in Miami or Jacksonville.